TrashMob-eco/TrashMob/README.md

     1. Bold field names
     1. Bootstrap theme?
   1. Get proper logo
+    1. In process
-  1. Fix issue with MyDashboard not reloading after delete (set to home for now to force reload)
+  1. Fix issue with MyDashboard not reloading after delete of event (set to home for now to force reload)
+  1. Fix email issues (waiting for DNS Servers to update)
+  1. Brand sign in pages

 ## High Priority Post Launch Items